-Your favorite on-the-go breakfast is perfectly safe for your dog to eat.
+Good news: your favorite on-the-go breakfast is perfectly safe for your dog to eat.
 In fact, many dogs love bananas — and that’s a good thing since they’re high in potassium, fiber, and magnesium.
 That said, bananas are also high in sugar, which means you should give them to your pup in moderation.
-Keep reading to learn more about the health benefits of bananas for dogs, plus how to add them to your pup’s diet (tasty dog treat recipe included!).
+Below, learn more about the health benefits of bananas for dogs, plus how to add them to your pup’s diet.

 The Health Benefits of Bananas for Dogs

 Bananas are known to be one of the most nutritious fruits for dogs.
-With one banana containing just 105 calories, they make a great low-calorie treat for your pup.
-High in potassium (great for muscle and blood vessel function as well as for regulating the acidity of body fluids), fiber (a handy home remedy for the occasional bout of doggy diarrhea or constipation), and magnesium (important for energy transport and protein building in the body).
+They make a great low-calorie treat, since one banana contains just 105 calories.
+Bananas are also high in potassium (great for muscle and blood vessel function as well as for regulating the acidity of body fluids), fiber (a handy home remedy for the occasional bout of doggy diarrhea or constipation), and magnesium (important for energy transport and protein building in the body).

 In addition to being high in fiber and potassium, bananas contain loads of vitamin B6 and vitamin C. Vitamin B6 helps metabolize proteins in the body and regulates blood cells that bring oxygen to the brain and muscles.
 Vitamin C is an antioxidant that helps reduce cell damage and build cartilage.
 Experts suggest that it’s better to get these nutrients through fruits and vegetables rather than supplements.

 How to Add Bananas to Your Dog’s Diet